dennisreimann/uiengine/README.md

 Workbench for UI-driven development:
 A tool for developers and designers to build and document web sites and apps.

+Useful if you want to …

+- Create a living pattern library
+- Document your design system
+- Prototype with your apps components and templates
+- Use code as a single source of truth

 ## 🚀  What it enables

 - Establish a UI-driven workflow and structure your web UI into modular components.